votingworks/electionguard-kotlin-multiplatform/README.md

 but the performance was not acceptable.

-Instead, please check out [ElectionGuard-TypeScript](https://github.com/danwallach/ElectionGuard-TypeScript), which is fully compatible with ElectionGuard 1.0 and runs very efficiently.
+Instead, please check out [ElectionGuard-TypeScript](https://github.com/danwallach/ElectionGuard-TypeScript), which is fully compatible with ElectionGuard 1.0 and runs very efficiently, taking advantage of the built-in `bigint` type of modern JavaScript engines.
 If we were going to bring back Kotlin/JS as an EKM target platform, we'd probably borrow the "core" cryptographic classes from ElectionGuard-TypeScript, and build up the rest of the ballot abstractions in Kotlin.